 At Homefield we ensure that the boys are provided with the structure to be confident and self-motivated, with a keen emotional intelligence and sense of moral and civic responsibility.
 There is a strong and supportive system of pastoral care, anchored by well-established tutorial and House systems.
-From Pre-Prep through to our Senior School, the boys have significant and high quality contact with pastoral teachers.
+From our youngest boys in Reception right through to our Upper School, the boys have significant and high quality contact with pastoral teachers.

 Boys thrive on very clear structure, routines, expectations and strong reward.
 Celebration and respect are paramount and when the boys do well, with either behaviour or study, they can anticipate the admiration of both peers and the wider community.
 Reward systems are tailored to age and stage and so are highly motivating.